Created before Nov 2016

 Last update: 2020-03-05 11:59:11

 Share this page:

-KBC is established in 1998 from a merger between two Belgian banks (the Kredietbank and CERA Bank) and the Belgian insurance company ABB.
-KBC is an integrated bancassurance group, catering mainly to retail customers, small and medium-sized enterprises and private banking clientele.
-It operates in its home markets of Belgium and Central and Eastern Europe, where it specialises in retail bancassurance and asset management activities, as well as in the provision of services to businesses.
+KBC was established in 1998 from a merger between two Belgian banks, the Kredietbank and CERA Bank, and the Belgian insurance company ABB.
+KBC is an integrated bank-insurance group, catering mainly to retail customers, small and medium-sized enterprises and private banking clients.
+It operates in its home markets of Belgium and Central and Eastern Europe, where it specialises in retail bank-insurance and asset management activities, as well as in the provision of services to businesses.
 The group is also active in a selection of other countries in Europe in private banking and services to businesses.

 Johan Thijs |

 |Annual report||Annual report 2019|